FabioMusi04/advent-of-code-2024/README.md

 ## Progress

-I am currently at Day 12, Part 1.
-Below is a table to track my progress:

 | Day | Part 1 | Part 2 |
 | --- | ------ | ------ |
 | 1   | ✅     | ✅     |